Home

 Janice V. Johnson, Founder & Executive Director

-Mothers Against Drugs Inc. (MADMOMS) is a survivor-led movement dedicated to empowering mothers and families affected by substance use disorders.
-Founded by a woman with 22 years of personal recovery after losing her son by a substance use related cause, MADMOMS unites voices to champion recovery and advocate for transformative change.
-Our “Engaging the Community for Change” model promotes healthy lifestyles through creative outlets such as holistic healing, music, personal storytelling, and performance.
-Together, we build collaborative partnerships to ensure a sustainable approach to recovery, instilling hope and resilience in our communities.
+MADMOMS Mothers Against Drugs Inc. Honoring the Legacy of Ja’Maar 5ive Johnson is a survivor lead movement dedicated to empowering people affected by substance use disorders and their families.
+Founded by a woman in long-term recovery after losing her son from a substance related cause and motor vehicle accident MADMOMS units voices to champion recovery and advocate for transformative change.
+Our engaging the community for change model promotes healthy lifestyles through creative outlets, such as holistic healing, music, personal storytelling, and performance.
+Together we build collaborative partnerships to ensure a sustainable approach to recovery, instilling hope and resilience in our communities.

 REDUCING HARM